Kids Character Challenge

 If there is anything that the practice of Life Mapping has taught me, though, it is that the only way this can be done well is to be intentional about teaching them.
 I needed some SMART goals, a plan, and some accountability to pull this off!

-Make Your School Year Intentional!
+Make Your School Year or Summer Intentional!

 To make this easy, I put together this totally boss weekly guide for you!
 It is short enough you can smack a page on your kitchen cabinet door.
 (Cuz that’s where mine is going!
 Who are we kidding?
 Unless you are a magical Pinterest moms, the rest of us stick with classic Scotch tape, dirty wall, and are proud when we both download and print something!)